 - (1) Amounts used to calculate average rates are based on dollars in thousands.
-Accordingly, recalculations based upon the disclosed amounts in millions may not produce the same results. - (2) Non-accrual loans are included in average balances used to determine average rate. - (3) Includes certificates of deposit that are classified as available-for-sale securities. - (4) Includes available-for-sale securities based on their amortized costs.
-The yield information does not give effect to changes in fair value that are reflected as a component of stockholders' equity for available-for-sale securities. - (5) The average balance amounts include the rights or obligations to cash collateral, which are included in the fair value of derivative assets or derivative liabilities on the Statements of Condition at period end. - (6) Net interest margin is net interest income as a percentage of average total interest-earning assets.
+Accordingly, recalculations based upon the disclosed amounts in millions may not produce the same results. - (2) Interest on Advances includes prepayment fees of (in millions) \$3, \$13, and \$34 for the years ended December 31, 2022, 2021, and 2020, respectively. - (3) Non-accrual loans are included in average balances used to determine average rate. - (4) The average balance amounts include the rights or obligations to cash collateral, which are included in the fair value of derivative assets or derivative liabilities on the Statements of Condition at period end. - (5) Includes available-for-sale securities based on their amortized costs.
+The yield information does not give effect to changes in fair value that are reflected as a component of stockholders' equity for available-for-sale securities. - (6) Net interest margin is net interest income as a percentage of average total interest-earning assets.

-Rates and corresponding levels of interest income and expense on most of our interest-bearing assets and liabilities decreased in 2021 compared to 2020 due to the decline of short-term interest rates.
+Rates and corresponding levels of interest income and expense on all of our interest-bearing assets and liabilities increased in 2022 compared to 2021, as these assets and liabilities have repriced to the higher interest rates.